chivicoko/lendsqr-fe-test/README.md

 ```

 ### 3. Run the Development Server
-Once the dependencies are installed, you can start the Vue development server:
+Once the dependencies are installed, you can start the development server:
 ```bash
 npm run dev
 ```